 Egypt s Minister of Petroleum Tarek El-Molla.
 Cabinet.

-Over the last five years, the Egyptian petroleum sector in partnership with international companies dug 576 new exploratory natural gas wells and made 289 new gas and petroleum discoveries, adding 1.32 billion barrels of oil equivalent and 5.75 trillion cubic feet of natural gas to Egypt’s reserves, El-Molla stated.
+Over the past five years, Egypt's petroleum sector in partnership with international companies dug 576 new exploratory natural gas wells and made 289 new gas and petroleum discoveries.